Old Mahabaleshwar: Panchganga Temple

 The Panchganga temple is located at the convergence of five rivers; Krishna, Venna, Savitri, Koyna, and Gayatri.
 Panchganga translates to English as "Five Rivers", and this temple is the attributed source of those rivers.

 The temple was constructed in the 13th century by the Seuna king Simhana.
 Renovation of the Panchganga Temple took place during the 16th and 17th centuries under "Chanda Rao More" and Chhatrapati Shivaji.
 Panchganga temple in Old Mahabaleshwar is said to be 4,500 years old.
 There is no historical evidence for this claim.

 Krishnbai Temple

 Krishnabai Temple, which is an old temple situated a few meters away from Panchganga temple in Old Mahabaleshwar.
 The temple is at a distance of 300 m from Mahabaleshwar temple and about 6 km from the Mahabaleshwar Bus Stand.
 It is one of the known tourist places in Mahabaleshwar.
 Krishnabai temple is supposed to be source of the Krishna River.
-The temple was built in 1888 by a ruler of Ratnagiri, on a hilltop that overlooks the Krishna valley.
 The temple has a Shiva lingam along with a stunning statue of the Goddess Krishna.